Chief Executive

 Nick Ross

 Nick’s career has focused on investment and wealth management and running parallel has been a strong interest in philanthropy.
 He is a founding partner and managing director of Adelaide based Knightsbridge Wealth Management, which he helped establish in 2012.
-He also chairs the James and Diana Ramsay Foundation and serves as director of the Klein Family Foundation and Pembroke School Foundation.
+He also chairs the James and Diana Ramsay Foundation and serves as director of the Klein Family Foundation.
 He believes in taking a long-term view and focus on supporting what government is unwilling or unable to, or where there is the opportunity to collaborate for a stronger outcome.
 Nick also wants to see more activism in philanthropy and for foundations to step up and take ownership of projects, in order to make a difference.

 Director